Amsterdam is famous for its coffeeshops, crooked houses, and notorious red-light districts.

 - Amsterdam hosts three red-light areas – De Wallen, Ruysdaelkade, and Singelgebied.
 The most popular and provocative one is De Wallen, which is also the largest and the oldest.
 Even if you only spend one day in Amsterdam, include a red-light district in your itinerary.
 Strolling its streets is quite a unique experience.

 - De Wallen is infamous for its window brothels.
 The neighborhood consists of a chain of alleys, housing close to 300 one-room cabins.
 Ladies of the night rent these tiny spaces to offer their sexual services.
 You’ll find them sitting or dancing behind a window that has red lights on – hence the name.
 Have in mind that a blue or purple light means that a transgender sex worker occupies the window brothel.
-In the district, you’ll also find sex shops, peep shows, sex theaters, numerous coffee shops, as well as a sex and a cannabis museum.
+In the district, you’ll also find sex shops, peep shows, sex theaters, numerous coffeeshops, as well as a sex and a cannabis museum.
+It’s probably the best area to explore if you’re looking for the most unusual things to do in Amsterdam.

 - If you decide to indulge in adult entertainment, go to an official place.
 Picking up a working girl from the streets is illegal – both parties will get a fine.
 Taking an escort to your hotel room is allowed, though.
 The window brothels have a starting price of $55 for 15 minutes.
 The sex workers always use a condom.